MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

   signed commands can be applied instead.

 Additionally an integration test checking inclusion of transactions from the mempool in a newly created block could be written.
-Properties to check are similar to those described above, so maybe it's not that useful, though.
+Such a test should in particular ensure that the limit does not affect block validation.
+Note that the limit can be changed dynamically, so we can initialise a network with all nodes having the same settings and then change it for some of them, thus examining different configurations.